-We have built and tested a model scale engine with 15 Watt power output, now we want o go bigger, building a 2 kW engine.
+We have built and tested two model scale engines with 15 and 25 Watt power output, now we want o go bigger, building a 1/2 horsepower or 400 Watt engine.
 In order to do this, we’ll organise a crowd funding campaign, build the engine, then set up business.
 That’s the plan, anyway.

 The fourth stage then is the company to develop, manufacture and sell the technology.